Graduate Programs in the Department of Diagnostic Medicine/Pathobiology

 The Ph.D. program in Pathobiology is research-based and the program is driven primarily by graduate faculty with active research programs and grants.
 Applicants are strongly encouraged to contact individual graduate faculty in the program to identify appropriate programs.
 A willingness to accept the applicant as a graduate student by a faculty is a requirement for approval of the application for admission by the Executive Committee.
 The major professor will offer a research project, laboratory space, and in most cases, a Graduate Research Assistantship (GRA).
 If the professor does not have funding available to offer a GRA, the applicant could still choose to work under that professor if the student has alternate funding sources available (scholarships, fellowships, personal funds, etc.).
 An applicant with no major professor can still submit an application for consideration for admission.

 Students seeking admission are encouraged to have the completed application submitted before the preceding semester.
-Generally, students seeking admission for summer (June) or fall semester (August) should submit the application before January 1.
-Students seeking admission for the spring (January) semester should submit the application before August 1.
+International students seeking admission for summer (June) or fall semester (August) should submit the application before January 1 and if seeking admission for the spring (January) semester should submit the application before August 1.
 Applications are submitted online through CollegeNet in the Graduate School Website.
 The applicant is required to create a CollegeNet account or sign in using an existing account.
 The CollegeNet account will allow access to a personalized Activity Log, from which they can edit their application.

 Please review the following requirements before beginning the electronic online application